Dieter Vieweger

-Dieter Vieweger, a Biblical scholar and Prehistoric Archaeologist, was born in Chemnitz, East Germany in 1958.
-He studied Theology (Old Testament Studies) and Prehistoric Archaeology in Leipzig and Frankfurt am Main.
-After that he held a number of distinguished research and educational positions.
-Today he teaches at the „Kirchliche Hochschule Wuppertal“, and the universities of Münster and Witten-Herdecke while also being the director of scientific institutes in Jerusalem and Amman as well as in Wuppertal.
+Dieter Vieweger (born 8 May 1958) is a German archaeologist (prehistory and early history) and Evangelical Lutheran theologian (Old Testament scholar) who has taught at universities in Wuppertal, Münster, Witten-Herdecke and Jerusalem.
+He is the director of research institutes in Jerusalem and Amman, as well as in Wuppertal.

 Vita

 Education

 Dieter Vieweger was expelled from school (EOS Theodor Neubauer, Karl-Marx-Stadt) in 1974 for political reasons.
 He then attended a non-state-recognised educational institution of the Protestant Church in Saxony (Proseminar Moritzburg) where he passed his Reifeprüfung in 1976.
 Since he was not entitled to attend a university, he studied at the Theological Seminary from 1976 to 1981.

 After the first theological examination in 1981, he completed the Vicariate (Protestant) and the catechetical training at the Saxon Regional Church from 1981 to 1982.
 From 1982 to 1986 he worked as a research assistant at the Theological Seminary Leipzig.
 In 1986 he was awarded a doctorate based on his thesis The Specificity of the Vocation Narratives of Jeremiah and Ezekiel in the Context of Similar Units of the Old Testament PhD which was supervised by Siegfried Wagner and Wolfram Herrmann from the Karl Marx University Leipzig.